Ridhowalid01/duaempatperlapan/README.md

-## 🎮 Marble Sort Game
+## 🎮 Marble Sort & Count Game
-An interactive Flutter application for sorting marbles into designated color card zones.
-Ideal for UI experimentation involving drag-and-drop and spatial evaluation.
+A drag-and-drop game to sort and evaluate marbles by color and quantity.

 ---